rolandtoth/ProcessNetteTester/README.md

 http://mydomain.com/admin/setup/tests/?exclude=test4,test5
 ```

-## Tracy File Editor integration

-If Tracy Debugger module is installed and its File Editor feature is enabled, clicking on a test name will load the editor with the given test.

-Test name will get a dotted underline indicating that it's clickable.

 ## Notes

 Some Nette Tester features are available only in the commandine mode, eg. `Environment::THREAD`, please refer to the official docs.